 Do you have a connection to a different part of the UK to where you currently live, or to another country?
 If so, you might be able to start your divorce or dissolution proceedings there.
-Where you start proceedings might affect how you divide your finances.
+This might affect how you divide your finances and the process you go through.

 Understanding the basics of international divorce or dissolution

-Have you or your ex-partner (husband, wife or civil partner) decided to start divorce or dissolution proceedings outside the country you live in?
+Have you or your ex-partner (husband, wife or civil partner) decided to start the divorce or dissolution process – legally referred to as ‘proceedings’ – outside the country you live in?
 If so, what you do next will depend on whether they start:

 - in another nation within the UK